-We are committed to investing up to a total of £500,000 in this high value competitive scholarship scheme to support home and EU students who are planning to start an eligible Master's programme in September 2020.
+We are committed to investing up to a total of £500,000 in this high value competitive scholarship scheme to support students with a home fee status who are planning to start an eligible Master's programme in 2021/22.

 The Scholarships are each worth £3,000 and will be awarded in the form of a tuition fee discount.

-All UK and EU students are eligible for the Scholarship.
+All home fee status students are eligible to apply for the Scholarship.
 You need to submit an application to study at Cardiff University and be made an offer to study, before your fee status can be confirmed.